rust-lang/rust/active/0000-unsafe-api-location.md

   of the string, but thereby also allows violation of the utf8 guarantee.

-* A `raw` submodule with a number of free functions, like `from_parts`, that construct `String` instances from various raw-pointer-based representations, as well as a `from_utf8` variant that does not actually check for utf8 validity.
+* A `raw` submodule with a number of free functions, like `from_parts`, that constructs a `String` instances from a raw-pointer-based representation, a `from_utf8` variant that does not actually check for utf8 validity, and so on.
+The unifying theme is that all of these functions avoid checking some key invariant.

 The problem is that currently, there is no clear/consistent guideline about which of these APIs should live as methods/static functions associated with a